Pupil Development Grant Expenditure at Llanidloes High School

 Disadvantaged pupils also benefit from financial support to hire Year 11 prom gowns and black tie dinner suits.
 This enables them to access our greatly anticipated, celebratory event that rewards learners for their attendance, behaviour, motivation and work ethos.

-Reward brunches are culinary rewards for high attendance, strong achievement, high levels of participation and exceptional behaviour.
+Reward brunches are culinary rewards for high attendance, strong achievement, high levels of participation and exceptionally good behaviour.

-Extra-curricular activities and clubs are funded wherever needed, including trips, 5×60, rugby coaching and Duke of Edinburgh.
+Extra-curricular activities and clubs are funded by the school wherever needed, including trips, 5×60, rugby coaching and Duke of Edinburgh.
 This helps us ensure that pupils accessing free school meals are not excluded from memorable activities that effectively promote their health, resilience, cultural awareness and teamwork.